 The following categories of family employment are the exceptions that are not covered by the social insurance system:

-- •A spouse or civil partner employed by their self-employed spouse or civil partner
+- A spouse or civil partner employed by their self-employed spouse or civil partner

 - If you are employed as an employee by a prescribed relative and the family employment relates to a private dwelling house or a farm in or on which both you and the employer reside

 - If you assist or participate in the running of the family business but not as an employee.
-(For example, a son/daughter who is attending full-time education who participates in the business after school hours or but is not an employee.)
+(For example, a son/daughter who is attending full-time education who participates in the business after school hours but is not an employee.)

-Before 2014 spouses and civil partners of self-employed sole traders who worked in the business (either as an employee or in another capacity) were not liable for PRSI.
-From 2014 certain spouses and civil partners of self-employed sole traders can pay PRSI and therefore establish entitlements to benefits in their own right.
+Before 2014, spouses and civil partners of self-employed sole traders who worked in the business (either as an employee or in another capacity) were not liable for PRSI.
+Since 2014, certain spouses and civil partners of self-employed sole traders can pay PRSI and therefore establish entitlements to benefits in their own right.
 People affected by this change are people who work in their self-employed spouse or civil partner’s business doing similar or ancillary (supporting) tasks but who are not business partners or employees.
 The €5,000 income threshold applies to these spouses or civil partners in the same way as other self-employed people, so if a spouse or civil partner earns less than this threshold they are not liable to pay PRSI.

 If two or more family members (including spouses or civil partners) operate a business as a partnership and share the profits each business partner is insurable as a self-employed contributor (provided they earn over the €5,000 threshold).